jakeva/jakeva.github.io/CV.md

 Independent Developer
 =====================
 + Designed, developed and deployed numerous iPhone and Mac OS apps independently.
 Submitted a number of new apps and updates to the App Store.
 Technologies utilized include Cocoa and Cocoa-touch, UIKit, CoreData, StoreKit, WebKit, QuartzCore, CoreVideo, and QTKit.
++ This is a sampling of my work.
+I have a number of projects in various stages of development, and they will be added here as they are completed.
+Note that some of the coolest things I've done I'm not able to show as they were paid for by private clients, but ideally you should get a sense of what I can do.

 iOS
 ---